-Counselling and psychotherapy are interchangeable terms that entail the use of talking therapies.
+Counselling and therapy are interchangeable terms that entail the use of talking therapies.
 They aim to enhance people’s well-being and bring effective change into their lives.
-Counselling and psychotherapy involve a process in which clients are not given advice but they have the opportunity to find their own insight and understanding of their problems.
-It can be great relief to share worries and fears with someone, the counsellor/psychotherapist, who can acknowledge feelings, emotions and thought processes as well as identify ways to make positive changes.
+Counselling and therapy involve a process in which clients are not given advice but they have the opportunity to find their own insight and understanding of their problems.
+It can be great relief to share worries and fears with someone, the counsellor/therapist, who can acknowledge feelings, emotions and thought processes as well as identify ways to make positive changes.

-The counsellor/psychotherapist provides a safe and confidential environment within which a relationship based on trust can be established by offering clients empathy, understanding and respect.
+The counsellor/therapist provides a safe and confidential environment within which a relationship based on trust can be established by offering clients empathy, understanding and respect.

-My approach integrates psychodynamic and Systemic, including Narrative therapy, when working with relationship problems (couple, family, friends, at work, etc).
-I also practice eclecticism when working with a wide range of issues as I select different approaches according to client’s needs, incorporating principles from Cognitive Behavioral Therapy, Mindfulness and Humanistic theory.
-To me, counselling and psychotherapy mainly involve actively listening, understanding and accepting clients in order to enhance their well-being and to help them make effective changes in their lives.
+My approach integrates Psychodynamic and Systemic, approaches including Narrative therapy, when working with relationship problems (couple, family, friends, at work, etc).
+I also practice eclecticism when working with a wide range of issues as I select different approaches according to client’s needs, incorporating principles from Cognitive Behavioral Therapy and Mindfulness.
+To me, counselling and therapy mainly involve actively listening, understanding and accepting clients in order to enhance their well-being and to help them make effective changes in their lives.

 “Men are not disturbed by things, but by the view they take of them”– Epictetus.
 In my approach to therapy I draw on ideas from Cognitive Behavioural Therapy, which is a goal-oriented approach.
 It focuses on how our thoughts and emotions influence our behaviour so it aims to increase self-awareness, facilitates better self-understanding and improves self-control.
 I would encourage you to become an active participant in your own therapy.